Get your heavy vehicle licence

 Step 1.
 Learn to drive that type of heavy vehicle.

 Step 2.
-In some cases, pass a heavy vehicle theory test.
+Pass a heavy vehicle theory test.

 Theory and practical test results remain valid for 12 months from the date of assessment.